HackBulgaria/Programming101/week1/simple_problems1.md

 ## Problem 0 - Students Attendance

-Implement a Python program, called attendance.py that will help us organize our course.
+Implement a Python program, called ```attendance.py``` that will help us organize our course.

 We are going to implement a program, that waits for commands from the user and acts on them.
-Some commands may affect other commands and the program loops forever, until finish command is issued.
+Some commands may affect other commands and the program loops forever, until ```finish``` command is issued.

+First of all, we have a text file, called ```students``` which holds all students, attending the course.
+This will bne our database.

 Here is an example start of the program: